Lorenzo D. Gasser: Start of career

 At the start of the Spanish–American War, most of Gasser's National Guard company volunteered for federal service, and they were organized as Company E, 2nd Ohio Volunteer Infantry.
 He led his company during mobilization and training at Camp Asa S. Bushnell near Columbus, Ohio, Camp George H. Thomas near Chattanooga, Tennessee, and Camp John S. Poland near Knoxville, Tennessee.
-The war ended in December 1898, and Gasser's company was discharged at Camp Sylvester B. Price near Macon, Georgia in February 1899.
+The war ended in December 1898, and Gasser's company was discharged at Camp Sylvester B. Price near Macon, Georgia, in February 1899.

 Gasser returned to Tiffin, but in August 1899 he resumed active military service when he was commissioned as a first lieutenant in the 43rd Infantry Regiment, a temporary unit raised for the Philippine–American War.
 Before he departed Tiffin, the mayor and other civic leaders presented Gasser with a ceremonial sword and uniform rank insignia, hat and gloves at a well-attended October 5 public gathering.
 He joined his regiment at Fort Ethan Allen, Vermont, then served in the Philippines as commander of the 43rd Infantry's Company A. He was promoted to captain in April 1901, and discharged in July 1901.

-After his discharge from the volunteers, Gasser was appointed a second lieutenant in the regular army with an effective date of In February 1901, and assigned to the 21st Infantry Regiment.
+After his discharge from the volunteers, Gasser was appointed a second lieutenant in the regular army with an effective date of February 1901, and assigned to the 21st Infantry Regiment.
 He was promoted to first lieutenant in January 1902, and served with his regiment in the Philippines from January 1902 to January 1904.

 Following his return from the Philippines, Gasser commanded Company I, 28th Infantry at Fort Snelling, Minnesota, after which he remained at Fort Snelling as a member of the regimental staff.
 In September 1904, Gasser married Molly Gregory Sugrue of Tiffin.
 Because they had carried out their courtship in secret, Sugrue left Tiffin after telling friends and family that she was going to visit the Louisiana Purchase Exposition in St. Louis.
 They were first notified of the wedding by Sugrue's telegram informing them that she had traveled to San Francisco, where Gasser and she were married at the home of Archbishop Patrick William Riordan.
 They had no children and remained married until her death in 1951.

 From 1906 to 1909, Gasser served with the 28th Infantry as part of the United States Military Government in Cuba.
 He was promoted to captain in July 1911, and in September 1911 he was transferred to the 10th Infantry Regiment at Fort Benjamin Harrison, Indiana.
 In November, he rejoined the 28th Infantry at Fort Snelling.